Mill Hall Elementary

 Messages & Alerts

 Our reallocation for the Title I, II, and IV grants comes each spring.
 The reallocation is an adjustment of the original grant amounts, and sometimes schools lose quite a bit of money compared to the original allocation of funds.
 Thankfully this year the reallocation did not hit any school hard.
 We lost very little in Title I, and we actually had a minor increase in Title II and Title IV.
-Your input helps us determine how we are going to plan our programs across the district and spend our federal funds.
+Your answers on the survey referenced above also helps us determine how we are going to plan our programs across the district and spend our federal funds.
+Please take time to share your input.

 At all school levels, we use Title IV federal funds to purchase incentives for PBIS (our positive school-wide behavior supports) rewards, and we emphasize the goal of following school rules in all schools.